Questions? Please take a look at our FAQ.

 After you have been (conditionally) admitted to the LLM programme at the Amsterdam Law School, you will need to sign up for courses during the registration periods indicated on the academic calendar.

 Please note: The Amsterdam Law Clinics have a different registration period prior to the course registration period.
-Check the clinics deadlines.
+Check the clinics deadlines in the Course Catalogue.

 For questions on course registration, please contact our Education Desk.

 The academic year is divided into two semesters, each lasting 20 weeks.
 Semester 1 classes begin in the first week of September.
 Semester 2 classes begin in the first week of February.

 You will find a course overview per semester (with course descriptions) in the online Course Catalogue.

 Moving to another city, while exciting, can also be overwhelming.
 UvA Student Services organizes Start Appointments each year (free of charge) to help with the practical issues you may encounter during your transition to Amsterdam, such as registering with the municipality or opening a Dutch bank account.
 You will receive an invitation for a Start Appointment once you have submitted your immigration application.
 There are two levels of Start Appointment: all-inclusive and regular.